McCloudS/subgen/README.md

 # What's next?

 I'm hoping someone that is much more skilled than I, to use this as a pushing off point to make this better.
 In a perfect world, this would integrate with Plex, Sonarr, Radarr, or Bazaar.
-Bazaar tracks failed subtitle downloads, I originally wanted to utilize it's API, but decided on my current solution for simplicity.
+Bazaar tracks failed subtitle downloads, I originally wanted to utilize its API, but decided on my current solution for simplicity.

 Optimizations I can think of off hand:
 * Don't generate subtitles if there are internal subitles, since those are usually perfect